- having multiple sex partners

 Although there is no cure for herpes, you can take precautionary measures to avoid becoming infected, or to prevent spreading HSV to another person.

 If you are experiencing an outbreak of HSV-1, try to avoid direct physical contact with other people.
 Do not share any items that can pass the virus around, such as cups, towels, silverware, clothing, makeup, or lip balm.
-Doctors also recommend that infected individuals should not participate in oral sex, kissing, or any other type of sexual activity.
+Doctors also recommend that infected individuals should not participate in oral sex, kissing, or any other type of sexual activity, during an outbreak.
 Additionally, if your hands have come into contact with your sores, you should wash them thoroughly and apply medication with cotton swabs to reduce contact.

 Individuals with HSV-2 should avoid any type of sexual activity with other people during an outbreak.
 If the individual is not experiencing symptoms but has previously been diagnosed with the virus, a condom should be used during intercourse.
 Although a condom may be used, it may still be possible to pass herpes to your partner from uncovered skin.
 Women who are pregnant and infected may have to take medicine to prevent the virus from infecting their unborn babies.